 Grades Aren’t Enough: 4 Tips to Build Your Résumé

-Thinking of getting a summer job or an after-school gig?
+Thinking of getting a summer job or after-school gig?
 Applying to college?
 Whatever the case, a resume is a must-have.
 We put together ideas for getting your first resume off the presses.

 Now, grades are important, I will admit.
-As someone who tried to get an A on everything during my first year of high school, it would be a bit hypocritical of me to say otherwise.
-But it’s just as important to stress that your GPA is not the only thing that should matter to you in high school.
-More importantly, a number does not and should not ever define you.
-There are so many things that you could do in high school other than just worry about how you’re doing in class.
+As someone who tried to get an A on everything my first year of high school, it would be a bit hypocritical of me to say otherwise.
+But it’s just as important to stress that your GPA is not the only thing that should matter to you in high school – and more importantly, a number does not and should not ever define you.

 I know that the idea of being involved in activities can be a bit daunting, especially if you’re anything like I was and don’t even know where to start.
 So here are a few ideas to set you up for success: